Fall for the Arts 2012

-    The City of San Diego Commission for Arts and Culture and the San Diego Convention and Visitors Bureau were at the forefront of the development of cultural tourism in the United States and hosted the first conference for industry leaders in 1998.
+The City of San Diego Commission for Arts and Culture and the San Diego Tourism Authority were at the forefront of the development of cultural tourism in the United States and hosted the first conference for industry leaders in 1998.
 A subsequent cultural tourism marketing and promotional campaign dubbed San Diego Art + Sol was initiated in 2000 and continues to build momentum.

 The following resources provide additional information about cultural tourism: